 14Be careful when renting a car

-Common sense applies here.
-If a deal is too good to be true, it’s probably because it’s not.
+Common sense applies: if a deal is too good to be true, it probably is.

 15Explore the ancient ruins